opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ### Staking and unstaking

 - Staking and unstaking operations do not change the constant product $k$.
 On the contrary, emissions into a subnet pool do change the constant product $k$.
+Also see [Emissions](#emissions).
 - Staking and unstaking operations are always local to a subnet and its subnet pool.
 - Stake is always held in dTAO token denominations.
 Furthermore, this dTAO stake exists only in the subnet validator hotkeys.

+### Constant product vs. relative price

+The constant product $k$ is a critical concept to understand how the relative price of an alpha token works.
+See the following:
+  - A subnet pool algorithm operates purely on the basis of maintaining the constant product $k$.
+The pool algorithm does not have any built-in mechanism to either target or maintain specific prices for the alpha tokens of a subnet.
+  - The relative price of an alpha token is only **indirectly** determined by the ratio of the token reserves.
+Furthermore, controlling these relative prices is **not the goal of the pool algorithm**.
+  - Hence, the relative price of a token **is a result, not a target,** of the token exchange activity.

 ### Pool reserves